danielmiless/Verlet-Engine/README.md

 - **Efficient Verlet Integration:** Utilizes a low-order Verlet integration algorithm for efficient and stable simulations.
 - **Sub-Framing Technique:** Incorporates a sub-framing technique to enhance the accuracy of real-time mechanics.

+## Installation

+This project utilizes CMake in order to build the library and executable.
+The CMake software or equivalent extensions are required to run the project.

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.